CoopHive/alkahest-docs/alkahest-obsidian/Examples/Negotiation/Compute Marketplace.md

 ## Schemes-dependent and Agent-dependent Actions

-A straightforward example of actions is the verification of a successfull on-chain attestation linked in a message and the sequential writing of the following attestation, linked to the first one.
+A straightforward example of actions is the verification of a successful on-chain attestation linked in a message and the sequential writing of the following attestation, linked to the first one.
 In fact, together with a public key necessarily recorded on-chain, agents are associated with a private key used to sign messages as well.

-We here stress the possible modularity of such Action, within the Agent Policy; in some marketplaces/schemes definition, these kinds of actions could be responsibility of the schemes' client, for example synchronously checking the successful recording of every on-chain state linkedin to any message within the scheme.
-While this would sacrify flexibility in terms of agent policy modularity, it would provide a more solid and simplified infrastructure for policy development.
+We here stress the possible modularity of such Action, within the Agent Policy; in some marketplaces/schemes definition, these kinds of actions could be responsibility of the schemes' client, for example synchronously checking the successful recording of every on-chain state LinkedIn to any message within the scheme.
+While this would sacrifice flexibility in terms of agent policy modularity, it would provide a more solid and simplified infrastructure for policy development.

 To give an example, upon receiving a message communicating the possibility for a task to start, an agent might want to verify on-chain that the other party has locked the required collateral, before proceeding with task execution.
 In this case, only once verified, the agent updates the scheme state by writing an `attestation` message, recording the actual commencement of the compute task.
 In case of missing collateral, a scheme-compatible `collateral_missing` message may be sent instead, warning the client about the pending state of the negotiation.